Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

 for some hyperparameter $\varepsilon>0$.
 These conditions imply that~\cref{e:lyap:positivity}--\cref{e:lyap:coercivity} hold with strict inequality away from the origin, as required to establish asymptotic stability.
 Note that one can always fix $\epsilon=1$ because one can always rescale $V$ by $\varepsilon$.

 To look for $V$ using our data-driven approach, we sampled the map~\cref{MGLyap} at $n=10^4$ uniformly distributed random points in the square $[-2,2]\times[-2,2]$.
-We then implemented the two inequalities in \cref{e:lyap:example:conditions} with $\varepsilon=1$ and with $\Lie V$ replaced by its data-driven approximation $\Lie_{mn}^\timestep V$ from \cref{subsec:Lie-via-edmd}.
-We searched for polynomial $V$ of degree $4$, so $\vec{\phi}$ lists the $\ell=15$ monomials in $(x,y)$ of degree up to $4$, and we took all $m=45$ monomials of degree up to $8$ as the EDMD dictionary $\vec{\psi}$.
+We then implemented the two inequalities in \cref{e:lyap:example:conditions} with $\varepsilon=1$ and with $\Lie V$ replaced by its data-driven approximation $\Lie_{mn}^\timestep V$ from \cref{sec:EDMD}.
+We used the weighted SOS approach of \cref{ss:data-sos} to search for polynomial $V$ of degree $4$, so $\vec{\phi}$ lists the $\ell=15$ monomials in $(x,y)$ of degree up to $4$, and we took all $m=45$ monomials of degree up to $8$ as the EDMD dictionary $\vec{\psi}$.
 This choice ensures that $\Lie V \in \dictionarySpan$, but similar results are obtained when $\vec{\psi}$ includes also monomials of higher degree.
-Assumptions \ref{ass:sos:u-basis}--\ref{ass:sos:sos-bases} are satisfied with $S = \R^2$, $s=0$, and $\vec{u}$ and $\vec{v}$ listing all monomials in $(x,y)$ of degree $8$ and $4$, respectively.
-(There is no need to specify $\vec{w}$ when $s=0$).
-Thus, we can construct $V$ through semidefinite programming.

 Minimizing the $\ell^1$ norm of the coefficients of $V$ returns

 where numerical coefficients have been rounded to four decimal places.
 Of course, this is only an approximate Lyapunov function: its positivity is guaranteed, as we have imposed \cref{e:lyap:example:positivity} exactly, but we do not know if its exact Lie derivative,